rspamd/rspamd.com/doc/modules/bayes_expiry.md

 ## Module configuration

-The main configuration settings for the `bayes expiry` module should be incorporated into the appropriate `classifier` section, such as the `local.d/classifier-bayes.conf `file.
+For the `bayes expiry` module, classifier-related configuration settings should be incorporated into the corresponding `classifier` section, such as the `local.d/classifier-bayes.conf` file.
 Additionally, as the `Bayes expiry` module necessitates the use of the new statistics schema, it is imperative to enable it within the classifier configuration:

 ```hcl
 new_schema = true;    # Enabled by default for classifier "bayes" in the stock statistic.conf since 2.0